Li Shang-yin

 li shang yin

-Li Shangyin (813-858 AD) was a native of Qinyang City, Jiaozuo City, Henan Province.
-When he was a young man, his situation was extremely difficult, and he lost his father at the age of nine.
-In 829 AD, Li Shangyin was nineteen years old when he was appointed as an inspector by Linghu Chu, a minister of the Tianping Festival.
-Li Shangyin was nineteen years old at the time, and Linghu Chu admired his literary talent and asked him to study the modern style of writing together with his son, Linghu Zhu.
+In 829 AD, when Li Shangyin was nineteen years old, Linghu Chu appreciated his talent and asked him to study the modern style of writing with his son, Linghu Xuan.
 In the sixth year of the Dahuo era, Li Shangyin went to Taiyuan with Linghu Chu.

-In 837 A.D., Li Shangyin took the rank of jinshi.
-After the death of Linghu Chu, Li Shangyin joined the Jingyuan Minister Wang Maoyuan, who appreciated him enough to marry his daughter.
-Wang Maoyuan was Li Deyu’s man.
-In this way, Li Shangyin fell into the vortex of the Niu-Li party dispute, and from then on, he had a rough life.
+In 837 A.D., Li Shangyin was admitted as a jinshi.
+After the death of Linghu Chu, Li Shangyin joined Wang Maoyuan, the minister of Jingyuan, who appreciated him and married his daughter to him.
+Wang Maoyuan was Li Deyu's man.
+In this way, Li Shangyin fell into the vortex of Niu and Li's party dispute, and from then on, he had a rough life.

 Literary Achievements:

-Han Yu’s poems were written as poems, which was a new way of writing.
-Li Shangyin’s ekphrasis is fresh and upright, with both parallelism and prose, and is full of charm.
+Li Shangyin's ekphrasis is fresh and upright, with both parallelism and prose, rich in flavor.
 But his outstanding achievement was of course poetry.
-Li Shangyin’s poems were written in the form of songs and poems, attacking the ills of the times, reciting history, or sending friends a farewell.
+He wrote poems to attack the current ills, to recall ancient times and history, or to send friends a farewell.

 Total